numbats/summer-vis-inf/README.md

 # Milestone

+## 2020/12/07

-* 2020/12/07: Read Kaiwen's thesis and go through Shiny app code
+* Read Kaiwen's thesis and go through Shiny app code

+## 2020/12/11:

-* 2020/12/11: Read [these papers](https://paperpile.com/shared/dxNYN7).
+* Read [these papers](https://paperpile.com/shared/dxNYN7).
 Might be best to start off with Graphical inference for infovis paper.
-Singer et al. paper is hard to read.
+* Note: Singer et al. paper is hard to read.
+* **Write a summary as you read.**
+* Commit summaries and other additions regularly to this repo.
+* Over summer break, get the R Shiny experiment working and embed your own lineup.